-Many poor Afghans in Afghanistan are particularly vulnerable in times of disaster whether natural or economic.
+Poor Afghans in Afghanistan are particularly vulnerable in times of disaster whether natural or economic.
 Those without jobs, food or homes face starvation in harsh winter weather or after other natural disasters or following being displaced.
-For example, on May 2, 2014 devastating landslides struck a small village in the Afghan province of Badakhshan, leaving over 2,500 people missing and presumed dead.
-AIL was able to use funds from this project to help with the relief work.
+In May 2014 devastating landslides struck a small village in the Afghan province of Badakhshan and AIL was able to use funds from this project to help with the relief work.